rn1hd/rn1hd/README.md

 - When I failed to meet my team's expectations.
 There are **two options** to deal with it:
   - Listen to their **constructive criticisms** carefully to improve next time what I can present.
-  - Upskill on what really matters as fast as I can to establish **better systems**.
+  - Upskill on what really matters to establish **better systems**.

 #### **Tell me about a time you demonstrated leadership skills.**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - I was responsible for conducting **daily morning meetings** for the software development team.
-I provide suggestions where applicable to address their concerns.
+I listen to my team and provide suggestions where applicable to address their concerns.
 Everyone is helping each other.

 #### **If you found out your company was doing something against the law, like fraud, what would you do?**